ashmit1294/GENERATIVEBOT/smartGirlFriend/README.md

 ## About

-The **smartGirlFriend** application is designed to explore the concept of a Google Gemini crawler utilizing modern web technologies.
+The **SmartGirlFriend** application is designed to explore the concept of a Google Gemini crawler utilizing modern web technologies.
 It leverages React and Vite to deliver a responsive user interface while fetching and displaying AI-generated responses.

 ## Features